Port of Vancouver USA

 The port has numerous industry-leading programs designed to preserve and protect our region’s water quality.
 Here are two examples of innovative designs from port employees:

 FTWs use buoyant material to float on top of a body of water.
 Vegetation is planted on top so the roots grow into the water to attract and absorb sediments and metals suspended in the water.
 Larger, heavier sediments and metals sink to the bottom, which is how these ponds are designed.
-The New Zealand study, which is one of the only known research studies on this issue, shows this holistic approach can reduce the amount of copper by up to 55 percent.
+This holistic approach can reduce the amount of copper by up to 55 percent.

 3103 NW Lower River Road, Vancouver, WA 98660